yokolet/new-note/_posts/2017-06-04-construct-binary-tree.md

 #### The idea to construct from/to a string with parens ####

-Construcing the tree comes first.
+Constructing the tree comes first.
 Here, what I need to care about are:

 - an index to point a specific character in a given string
 - left or right to add a new node.

 Since this is a binary tree, recursive approach would work like traversing the binary tree.
-The point is when go right while increamenting the index.
+The point is when go right while incrementing the index.
 At first, it should go left as far as encountering opening parens.
 Then, coming back from deeper process, check opening parens again.
 This time, the opening paren indicates the tree should go right.